 (15.b.)
-HOT WATER SYSTEMS

-(15.c.)
-Contact Hours: 2 Lecture
+HOT WATER SYSTEMS (15.c.)
+Contact Hours: 2 Lecture (15.d.)
+Prerequisites: None

 To list the terms associated with the diver's hot water systems and the problems associated with the effects of the cold.
 Provide practical experience in the setup, operation, shut down, and maintenance of diver's hot water systems used in the commercial diving industry.